 The CDBG program provides annual grants on a formula basis to general units of local government and States.
 The annual CDBG appropriation is allocated between States and local jurisdictions called “non-entitlement” and “entitlement” communities respectively.
 Entitlement communities are comprised of central cities of Metropolitan Statistical Areas (MSAs); metropolitan cities with populations of at least 50,000; and qualified urban counties with a population of 200,000 or more (excluding the populations of entitlement cities).
 States distribute their CDBG funds to non-entitlement localities not qualified as entitlement communities.
 HUD determines the amount of each grant [entitlement amount] by using a formula based distribution system comprised of several measures of community need, including the extent of poverty, population, housing overcrowding, age of housing, and population growth lag in relationship to other metropolitan areas.
 The City of Killeen is an “entitlement” community.

 CDBG is an important tool for helping local governments tackle serious challenges facing their communities.
 The CDBG program works to ensure decent affordable housing, to provide services to the most vulnerable in our communities, and to create jobs through the expansion and retention of businesses.
-For nearly 40 years, the CDBG program has made a difference in the lives of millions of people and their communities across the Nation principally by assisting to low- and moderate-income persons and families.
+For over 40 years, the CDBG program has made a difference in the lives of millions of people and their communities across the Nation principally by assisting to low- and moderate-income persons and families.